 Eclipse Equestrian Training Program

-Eclipse Equestrian was established in British Columbia by Lindsay Beadle in 2006.
+Eclipse Equestrian was established in British Columbia by Lindsay Beadle (now Linford) in 2006.

-In 2012, Lindsay moved the business to Alberta where it continued to prosper into high performance development of horses and riders at a national and international levels.
+In 2012, Lindsay moved the business to Alberta where it continued to prosper into high performance development of horses and riders.
 Lindsay later integrated a sales program that has flourished in to sales world-wide.

 In 2019, Lindsay moved her mother Julia Bostock from BC to Calgary to sign on as a partner.
 This partnership has allowed the business to offer a more dynamic and thorough training program.

 As the daughter of Equestrian Canada Competition Coach Specialist, Julia Bostock, Lindsay grew up in the show jumping industry.
-Lindsay started her education as a young rider in the Pony Club programs and developed her skills throughout her junior years in the equitation divisions and young horse development.
+Lindsay started her education as a very young rider in the Pony Club programs and developed her skills throughout her junior years in the equitation divisions and young horse development.
 Stepping right into her professional career out of her junior years, Lindsay became an Equestrian Canada certified coach and professional rider in 2006.
-She went on to work for many professionals as a rider and equine management professional, all while maintaining her own training business on the side and getting a secondary education in Business.
+She went on to work for many professionals as a rider and equine management professional, all while maintaining her own training business on the side and getting a secondary education in Business Finance, Management and Marketing.

-Since settling down in Alberta to focus primarily on her own training business, Lindsay has had a very successful career as a young professional.
-While training and competing horses up to Grand Prix level, Lindsay has also coached riders up to 1.45m.
+Since that time, Lindsay has settled her roots and business in southern Alberta.
+Lindsay trains and competes horses up to National Grand Prix level, has established a very successful sales business, and has also coached riders up to 1.45m.
 Lindsay has trained students who have qualified, competed and produced top placings at CET National Medal Finals, NAJYRC (NAChJYRC), and FEI Children International Jumping Finals.

 Coach: Julia Bostock